 Mayor of Sydney, Moore, prays for the Year of the Horse

 It is reported that the City of Sydney has invested 230 million Australian dollars for this year's celebrations, which is expected to bring up to 700 million Australian dollars in revenue to New South Wales.
 In the Sydney Taoist Temple Qingsongguan where the media conference for the 2014 Sydney Chinese New Year celebrations was held in the XNUMX Year of the Horse, Mayor Moore personally entered the incense and hit the bell to pray for the coming year.
 She said that she prayed for world peace, resolution of climate change issues and social justice.

 The dance performance of the Year of the Horse is stepping up the rehearsal

-Philip Lai, head of the Qingsong Temple of Sydney Taoist Temple, said that this is the first time that the Sydney City Government has held a Lunar New Year media conference at a Buddhist monastery.
-He is happy for the City of Sydney to promote and tolerate Buddhism and multiculturalism.
+Mr. Philip Lai, the head of Qingsong Temple of Sydney Taoist Temple, said that this is the first time that the Sydney City Government has held a Lunar New Year media conference at a Taoist Temple.
+He is happy for the Sydney City Government to promote and tolerate Taoism and multiculturalism.

 The Chinese Consulate General in Sydney and the Embassy in Australia are partners in the annual Chinese New Year celebrations in Sydney.
 In an interview with ABC, Li Huaxin, the ambassador of the Chinese Consulate General in Sydney, said that during the 2014 Spring Festival of the Horse, there will be hundreds of performers from Chinese cultural groups from Hunan, Shaanxi and Beijing, together with the Chinese and local residents in Sydney.
 Celebrate traditional Chinese festivals and showcase the Chinese New Year cultural concept of "tolerance, harmony and reunion" of Chinese culture.